christianriccio/Perfects-Numbers/README.md

-# Perfects-Numbers
+# Prime/Perfects-Numbers
-a number is said perfect if it is equal to the sum of its own dividers
+1) a number is said perfect if it is equal to the sum of its own dividers
+2) a number is said prime it is is divisible only for 1 and itself